open-crosspost/open-crosspost-proxy-service/memory-bank/types-and-schemas.md

 # Types and Schemas Organization

-This document outlines the organization of types and schemas in the Crosspost project after the refactoring.
+This document outlines the organization of types and schemas in the Crosspost project.

 ## Overview

-The project now uses a centralized approach for type safety and validation:
+The project uses a centralized approach for type safety and validation:

 1. **Zod Schemas**: Defined in the `packages/types/src` directory, these provide runtime validation of API requests and responses.
 2. **TypeScript Types**: Derived from Zod schemas using `z.infer<typeof schemaName>`, these provide static type checking during development.